 No. 10 WVU beats Fordham 86-69

 MORGANTOWN, W.Va.
-(AP) -- Jevon Carter picked up his second double-double of the season with 10 points and 12 assists to lead No. 10 West Virginia to an 86-69 victory over Fordham on Saturday.
+(AP) -- Jevon Carter and Sagaba Konate had double-doubles to lead No. 10 West Virginia to its picked up his second double-double 11th straight victory, 86-69 over Fordham on Saturday.

-The Mountaineers (11-1) started out a little sluggish in the first half, unable to prevent Fordham runs over the first 7 minutes of the game.
+The Mountaineers (11-1) started out a little sluggish but managed a 16-point lead with 4 minutes left in the first half.

-James Bolden and Sagaba Konate led a couple of WVU scoring runs before halftime to stretch the lead as high as 16 points with 4 minutes remaining before halftime.

-Rams guard Ivan Raut responded with four free throws and a 3-pointer to cut the West Virginia lead to five before Carter dunked as time expired to give the Mountaineers a 46-39 halftime lead.

 Will Tavares led Fordham with 18 points and seven rebounds, while Joseph Chartouny added 16 points.